Ear2Earth User Guide

 1.4 Tracks

 Users can view their data in the form of a line graph.
 Each data point is associated with an individual note.
-As the the data jumps "higher" in the y-axis, so does the notation.
+As the the data climbs higher in the y-axis, the notation follows.
 The same idea applies to lowering data.

 2. Selecting Data